Table of contents |

 Why is water security important?

-To find out more on water scarcity and its importance, take a look at our essential guide to water scarcity, here.
+To find out more, explore our essential guide to water scarcity.

 Key water sustainability facts from the UN-Water:

-- About four billion people, representing nearly two-thirds of the world population, experience severe water scarcity during at least one month of the year (Mekonnen and Hoekstra, 2016)
+• Nearly two-thirds of the global population, approximately four billion people, face severe water scarcity for at least one month annually (Mekonnen and Hoekstra, 2016).

-- With the existing climate change scenario, by 2030, water scarcity in some arid and semi-arid places will displace between 24 million and 700 million people.
-(UN, 2009).
+• With current climate change projections, water scarcity may displace between 24 million and 700 million people in arid and semi-arid regions by 2030 (UN, 2009).

 Water scarcity has the potential to cause several global water security issues, according to Global Communities.
 They determined five key areas where water security could impact global security: